LambdaTest/hyperexecute-java-playwright-sample/README.md

 ## Test Execution

-The CLI option *--config* is used for providing the custom HyperExecute YAML file (i.e. *yaml/win/cucumber_hyperexecute_matrix_sample.yaml* for Windows and *yaml/linux/cucumber_hyperexecute_matrix_sample.yaml* for Linux).
+The CLI option *--config* is used for providing the custom HyperExecute YAML file (i.e. *yaml/win/junit_hyperexecute_matrix_sample.yaml* for Windows and *yaml/linux/junit_hyperexecute_matrix_sample.yaml* for Linux).

 #### Execute Java tests using Matrix mechanism on Windows platform

-Run the following command on the terminal to trigger Cucumber tests on the Windows platform.
+Run the following command on the terminal to trigger junit tests on the Windows platform.
 The *--download-artifacts* option is used to inform HyperExecute to download the artifacts for the job.
 The *--force-clean-artifacts* option force cleans any existing artifacts for the project.

 ```bash
 ./hyperexecute --config yaml/win/junit_hyperexecute_matrix_sample.yaml --force-clean-artifacts --download-artifacts